 Xeljanz Side Effects

 The most common side effects of Xeljanz include upper respiratory tract infection, cold-like symptoms, diarrhea and headache.
 The arthritis and colitis medication can also cause more severe problems such as serious infections and cancer.
-In February 2019, the U.S. Food and Drug Administration warned of a study that found an increased risk of blood clots in the lungs and death in patients with rheumatoid arthritis who took a higher dose of the drug.
+In July 2019, the U.S. Food and Drug Administration approved a black box warning about an increased risk of blood clots and death with the 10 mg twice daily dose.

 Xeljanz and Xeljanz XR are Janus kinase (JAK) inhibitors that treat rheumatoid arthritis, psoriatic arthritis and ulcerative colitis by regulating the activity of the immune system.
 Tofacitinib is the active ingredient in the drug.